Fast One-Pass Sparse Approximation of the Top Eigenvectors of Huge Approximately Low-Rank Matrices? Yes, $MAM^*$!: Preliminary Experiments on Large Matrices

 On the other hand, the error after CS inversion (right) grows noticeably as the eigenvectors become less sparse.
 This trend indicates that standard CS measurement thresholds are at play.
 That is, the way the CS measurements are being computed (as eigenvectors of the $MAM^*$ sketch) appears to be less of a bottleneck than the usual requirements of one's favorite CS algorithm.
 We consider this to be a positive attribute of the proposed approach.

 \paragraph{Effect of Matrix Rank on Reconstruction Error.}

-As shown in Figure~\ref{Fig:rankvaries} (left), the error before inversion remains consistently low as the rank of the PSD matrix increases with other parameters held fixed.
+As shown in Figure~\ref{Fig:rankvaries} (left), the error before inversion remains consistently small (below $0.05$ accross all runs) as the rank of the PSD matrix increases with other parameters held fixed.
 This suggests that the sketch captures the dominant eigenvector measurements well even as the number of less significant eigenvectors grows.
 Moreover, the error after inversion is relatively stable as a function of the rank.
 This again bolsters our general observation that the recovery errors one will encounter using the proposed approach will be largely dominated by properties of the CS algorithm one employs for matrices $A$ that exhibit sufficiently fast spectral decay.